(214) 390-7947 (Overseas Callers)

 How can I communicate with my family from Kenya?

-The most convenient way to communicate with your family while in Kenya is by using social media like Facebook and Skype.
+The most convenient way to communicate with your family while in Kenya is by using social media like Facebook and Teams.
 Internet facilities are available everywhere in Kenya, so it won’t be hard to access.

 Can I use my phone during my volunteer project in Kenya?